 But what is the best coffee water?
 Suddenly it is harder to come up with a clear answer.

 The thing is that once you start studying coffee water, you move into a deep, deep hole of esoteric nerdy.

-In the end it comes down to availablity, and how far your willing to go, to get that optimal coffee experience.For normal people, I recommend you use bottled water, and I also recommend you get a water hardness meter, linked above, to test your water, as that (surprisingly) has a big impact on the taste of your coffee.
+I recommend you use bottled water for normal people, and I also recommend you get a water hardness meter, linked above, to test your water, as that (surprisingly) has a big impact on the taste of your coffee.

-During their experiments, they found that it was actually only three components that play an essential role when it comes to extraction: magnesium, lime and bicarbonate.
+During their experiments, they found that it was actually only three components that play an essential role in extraction: magnesium, lime, and bicarbonate.